tamani-coding/angular-keycloak-tutorial/README.md

 	* `http://localhost:8080/auth/realms/my-demo-realm/account/`
 	* insert a new password when asked
 	* complete required fields such as email, firstname, lastname
-* your are ready to use the user
+* in the admin console go to Client and create a new client `my-demo-client`

 ## creating an angular project